cortexuvula/chatty/README.md

 - Easy-to-use settings configuration panel
 - Chat history with timestamp display
 - Clear chat functionality
+- Single-click launcher script (Chatty.bat) for easy startup

 ## System Requirements

 - Python 3.7 or higher
 - N8N instance with a configured webhook
 - Modern web browser (Chrome, Firefox, Edge, Safari)

+## Quick Start

+For Windows users, we provide a single-click launcher:

+1. Download and extract the Chatty application
+2. Double-click the `Chatty.bat` file
+3. The launcher will automatically:
+   - Check if Python is installed
+   - Set up a virtual environment
+   - Install all required dependencies
+   - Start the Flask server
+   - Open your web browser to the application

 ## Installation